asyncapi/website/content/docs/getting-started/hello-world.md

           type: string
           pattern: '^hello .+$'</code></pre>

-And last but not least, the `payload` object defines how our message would have to look like.
-In our case, it must be a string and match the given regular expression.
-In other words, it must be a "hello {name}" string.
+The 'payload' object defines how the message must be structured.
+In this example, the message must be a string and match the given regular expression in the format "hello {name}" string.

 ## Conclusion